Finding Paradise: Plot

 Sigmund Corp. uses a technology that can create artificial memories.
 Since these artificial memories conflict with the patient's real memories, the procedure is only legal to do on comatose patients without much time left to live.
 Thus, they offer this as a "wish fulfillment" service to people on their deathbeds.

 Sigmund Corp. employees Dr. Eva Rosalene and Dr. Neil Watts are contracted with fulfilling the paradoxical dying wish of Colin Reeds: to change something, yet change nothing at all.
 The doctors insert themselves into an interactive compilation of his memories and traverse backwards through his life via 'mementos', items of great personal significance to Colin that act as a link between his various memories.
-For reasons not stated, Watts decided for this case to use a memory machine that he has personally modified instead of one sanctioned by Sigmund.
-The machine makes errors in transcribing Colin's memories, resulting in various anomalies like lengthened hallways and trees that have been placed in indoor rooms.
+For reasons not stated, for this case, Watts decides to use a memory machine that he has personally modified instead of one sanctioned by Sigmund.
+The machine makes errors in transcribing Colin's memories, resulting in various anomalies like lengthened hallways and trees that have been placed indoors.

 While getting ready to traverse Colin's memories, the doctors realize that Watts had forgotten their paperwork at Sigmund HQ and request a colleague, Dr. Roxanne Winters, to scan the documents over.
 Winters searches Watt's office for the paperwork and notices Watt's sanctioned memory machine hidden behind a bookshelf.
 Suspicious, Winters decides to personally visit them to confront Watts under the guise of sending them the paperwork in person.

 The doctors proceed with exploring Colin's memories while waiting for the paperwork to arrive.
-In Colin's senior years, the doctors learn of Colin's relatively happy life with his wife Sofia and son Asher, peppered only with minor regrets, such as his marriage proposal having an embarrassing typo.
-Colin had fulfilled his childhood dream of becoming an airline pilot, learned to appreciate the cello, and even went on his dream vacation of Bora Bora with Sofia.
+In Colin's senior years, the doctors learn of Colin's relatively happy life with his wife Sofia and son Asher, peppered only with minor regrets, such as his skywriting marriage proposal having multiple typos.
+Colin had fulfilled his childhood dream of becoming an airline pilot, learned to appreciate the cello, and even went on his dream vacation to Bora Bora with Sofia.
 Despite this, Colin feels he had not lived a fulfilling life, and is unhappy enough to go to Sigmund Corp. in order to get a second chance.
 This causes friction with his family, as Asher and especially Sofia feel offended that Colin would want to overwrite his memories with them.
 However, Colin had asked for Sigmund Corp. to change as little as possible regarding his family, thus making his wish difficult to carry out.
 Strangely, the doctors also repeatedly encounter a shadowy figure in many of his older memories that appears to be watching them.
-Furthermore, the doctors find themselves traveling through Colin's memories in a decaying orbit, bouncing between his youth and senior years until they're projected to end somewhere in Colin's adulthood, instead of the typical linear reverse-chronological order.
+Furthermore, the doctors find themselves traveling through Colin's memories in a decaying orbit, bouncing between his youth and senior years until they are projected to end somewhere in Colin's adulthood, instead of the typical linear reverse-chronological order.